omartgabr/omartgabr/README.md

 Hello all!
-My name is Omar Gabr and I am an undergraduate mathematics student interested in programming.
+My name is Omar Gabr and I am an undergraduate mathematics student interested in programming and financial mathematics.
 I also minor in Physics where I took classes that requires programming in Python and simulating physical environments.